LAION-AI/Open-Assistant/docs/docs/guides/guidelines.md

 - Copy and paste text from other sources without editing. **This includes ChatGPT.**
+- Supply text that violates the law of Germany, UK, USA, or your country of residence.
 - Write content encouraging:
   - Violence
   - Violation of the rights of a third party